galraif/andro/readme.md

 Copy the ``themes/+Sublime Text 2/Andro.tmTheme`` file to ``~/Library/Application Support/Sublime Text 2/Packages/User/Andro.tmTheme``.
 Then open Sublime Text, and select ``Sublime Texte 2 ➜ Preferences ➜ Color Scheme ➜ User ➜ Andro``.
 Andro should now be your theme.

 **Note that this is not a full port.
-Some of the styling visible on the Espresso screenshots was not possible to replicate with TextMate.**
+Some of the styling visible on the Espresso screenshots was not possible to replicate with Sublime Text.**

 NetBeans (by [@NeilHanlon](https://github.com/neilhanlon))
 --------

 Open up NetBeans, and go to ``NetBeans ➜ Preferences ➜ Fonts & Colors``.
 At the bottom left, select Import, and then open up the ``themes/+NetBeans/Andro.zip`` file which contains the theme.

 **Note that this is not a full port.
-Some of the styling visible on the Espresso screenshots was not possible to replicate with TextMate.**
+Some of the styling visible on the Espresso screenshots was not possible to replicate with NetBeans.**

 Komodo Edit (by [@NeilHanlon](https://github.com/neilhanlon))
 -----------